-On June 20, 2000, a new bill regulating mercury-added products was signed into law (Section 278; RSA 149-M:51 through 149-M:57).
-To reduce exposure to mercury and help further efforts to eliminate mercury and mercury-added products from the solid waste stream, this law requires manufacturers to notify the state about the mercury-added products they produce and certify that they will use and manage mercury appropriately.
-This web page briefly discusses these requirements.
+Legislation passed in June 2000 (Section 278; RSA 149-M:51 through 149-M:57) regulates the sale, distribution and use of mercury-added products in New Hampshire.
+To reduce exposure to mercury and help further efforts to eliminate mercury and mercury-added products from the solid waste stream, this law prohibits the sale of certain mercury-added products and product categories and requires manufacturers to notify the state about the mercury-added products they produce.
+In addition, users of elemental mercury are required to sign a certification that they will use and manage mercury appropriately.

 As of January 1, 2001, anyone selling or distributing elemental mercury in New Hampshire must have an official representative from the receiving organization sign a statement certifying that the recipient: